 But now let's go to the agreements.

-Uh and those are the only three differences I can think of.
+And those are the only three differences I can think of.

 Trump is pro-life.

-He is pro-second amendment.
+He is pro-Second Amendment.

 Trump wants to fix the VA for our vets.